pscedu/psc-wpdocs/neocortex/FAQ.md

     Tanh activation function is supported.

 17. **Is there a list of supported operations?**<br />
-    Yes, please refer to the “Developing for the CS-2 section” in this document.
+    Yes, please refer to the [Developing for the CS-2](https://www.psc.edu/resources/neocortex/doc/developing-for-cs) section in this document.